jhoar/AmalgamatedHarmonics/README.md

 ### Credits and Thanks

 * Jeremy Wentworth for the core quantisation code.
-I broke the code down a bit to understand was was going on and fixed a few things which seemed to be broken (at least as far as I could work out).
 * The KlirrFaktor for his great video on building a sequencer: https://www.youtube.com/watch?v=RFyC4II1kRw which used a quantiser with a fixed scale